Salah Assad

-Assad currently holds the record with Islam Slimani of most scored goals at the World Cup for Algeria, which were both scored in the 1982 World Cup.
+Assad holds the record with Islam Slimani of most scored goals at the World Cup for Algeria, which were both scored in the 1982 World Cup.
 Slimani in 2014.

-Biography
+Career

-Salah Assad started playing young with JSM Cheraga and after with RC Kouba.
+Assad started playing young with JSM Cheraga and after with RC Kouba.
 In 1975, he played with the senior team until 1982 and he won the Algerian championship in 1981.